NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events_past.md

 The presentation slides are available [here](./presentations/2025-05-14-CDISC-EU-EnhancedBC-in-OSB-360i.pdf){target=_blank}.

+**Bringing the USDM Model to the Catwalk**

+This presentation shows the ups and downs when working with the USDM model in interactions with clinical operations.

+The presentation slides are available [here](./presentations/2025-05-14-Bringing-the-USDM-Model-to-the-Catwalk.pdf){target=_blank}.

 ### Workshop at CDISC EU Interchange

 (13 May 2025 - Geneva, Switzerland with Mikkel Traun, Nicolas de Saint-Jorre and Katja Glass)